-One of the things I’ll never forget about the Voyage was when we were waiting in line and saw some broad wearing some black mesh shirt thing getting off the ride and not only were most of her boobs popping out, but we definitely both saw some nippage.
+One of the things I’ll never forget about the Voyage was when we were waiting in line and saw some broad wearing some black mesh shirt thing was getting off the ride and not only were most of her boobs popping out, but we definitely both saw some nippage.
 I hope this wasn’t Chooch’s “coming of age” moment, but he has definitely referenced her more than once since we’ve been home…

 This was the only steel coaster in the park (aside from the kid coaster) and you might think this would have been our favorite but you would be wrong.
 I mean, it was a great coaster – one of those launched wingriders (lol, I totally looked that up, I have no idea what I’m talking about), but sometime in my 30s I became terrified of steel coasters so I wasn’t able to fully enjoy it until we were rolling back into the station.
 Then I was like, “WOW THAT WAS GREAT!”
-That first launch though, holy fuck, it felt like it was never going to end, and then it goes straight upside down and the rest of was just me fearing for me life and praying I didn’t lose a leg.
+That first launch though, holy fuck, it felt like it was never going to end, and then it goes straight upside down and the rest of it was just me fearing for my life and praying I didn’t lose a leg.
 Especially when we flew into a hole in the roof of a barn.
 That was scary.